 For our preschool programs, we provide a hands-on, child-centered, safe, and healthy environment that includes fun and ageappropriate learning activities.
 We meet licensing regulations and consistently have a minimum of two teachers in our classrooms.
 Our program meets the developmental needs of young children, focusing on emotional, social, physical, and cognitive skills.
 Classrooms are set up with rich environments, fun-filled learning areas, consistent schedules, and routines, and both large and small group times.
 Most preschool programs offer a Summer Camp experience.
 These camps are offered in weekly sessions (excluding holidays).
-They operate as part time, three and half hours a day, five days/week camps.
+They operate as part time, six hours a day, five days/week camps.
 The staff are trained in Early Childhood curriculum, CPR/First Aid, and safe food handling practices.
+Below are key definitions to know about our preschool programs: